Written by: Katie Carter, PharmD, BCPS, IU Simon Cancer Center

 |2nd dose reduction||200 mg PO BID||One 150 mg tablet + one 50 mg tablet BID|

 |3rd dose reduction||150 mg PO BID||One 150 mg tablet BID|

 Patient Centered Activities:

-- Administration: can be taken with or without food at the same time twice each day.
-Can be taken at the same time as the capecitabine in the regimen
+- Administration: can be taken with or without food at the same time twice each day and at the same time as the capecitabine in the regimen

 - Recommend antidiarrheal agents to have on hand when starting tucatinib